jidongxiao/CSCI1200-DataStructures/lectures/09_iterators_linked_lists/README.md

 - Here’s the definition (from Koenig & Moo).
 An iterator:
   - identifies a container and a specific element stored in the container,
-  - lets us examine (and change, except for const iterators) the value stored at that element of the container,
+  - let us examine (and change, except for const iterators) the value stored at that element of the container,
   - provides operations for moving (the iterators) between elements in the container,
   - restricts the available operations in ways that correspond to what the container can handle efficiently.
 - As we will see, iterators for different container classes have many operations in common.
 This often makes the